Thyme is both a cute little perennial and a fabulous herb.

 Once the young plants are well developed, or if you’ve purchased young plants directly in nursery pots, transplant them ideally in spring, preferably in light and well-draining soil.

-- Thyme needs sun to develop well.
+- Most important to remember is that thyme needs sun to develop well.

 - It can tolerate any type of soil, even rocky and poor soil.